Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Evaluation

 To obtain a reliable numeric measurement, we evaluate the fitting error for varying fitting window half-widths $\tau_f$ using the Root-Mean-Square-Error (RMSE) between the fitted model $v$ (see Eq.~\eqref{eqn:model_complex}) and the spatial data $\hat{u}$:

 As a measure for the full THz image, we calculate the mean and the maximum RMSE over all pixels

-In Fig~\ref{fig:rmse_plot}, the mean and the maximum RMSE of the curve fitting with different fitting window $\tau_{f}$ are shown.
-We can see that the mean RMSE and maximum RMSE are both increasing when $\tau_f \leq 13$ which is expected due to over-fitting.
+In Fig~\ref{fig:rmse_plot}, the mean and the maximum RMSE of the curve fitting with a different fitting window $\tau_{f}$ are shown.
+We can see that the mean RMSE and maximum RMSE are both increasing when $\tau_f \leq 13$, which is expected due to over-fitting.
 When the fitting window is increased to a larger value, we can observe that the mean RMSE is decreased steadily until $\tau_f=45$.
 The maximum RMSE, however, has no clear tendency and strongly varies beyond $\tau_f=28$.
-Therefore, we mainly rely on the mean RMSE and choose $\tau_f=45$ as our reference and optimal window size, which is used throughout the rest of the evaluation.
+After considering that the mean and maximum RMSE are both considerably low when the window size is 45, we choose $\tau_f=45$ as our reference and optimal window size, which is used throughout the rest of the evaluation.